blin-1/kean-college-books-angular/README.md

 # kean-college-books-angular

-This project demonstrates the use of MVVM model with Angular 6 and implementation of Google web login
+This project demonstrates the use of MVVM model with Angular 6 and implementation of Google web login<br>

-It may be viewed at https://college-books-angular.herokuapp.com/ (not yet :)
+It may be viewed at https://college-books-angular.herokuapp.com/ (not yet :)<br>

-It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+Project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7. <br>

 ## Development server